HomeMy WebLinkAbout1930-09-23 288

 Water

 Tied in main at Mass.
-Avenue -and Bow Street.
+Avenue and Bow Street.

 Sewer

-Measured up Fottler Avenue sewer as constructed.
+Measured up Pottier Avenue sewer as constructed.

-Located and measured new buildings for block plans.
+Located and measured new buildings for block plans .

 Tracing block plans.